mmbman/Katagiri/annotated-fukanzazengi.md

 - See also Katagiri Roshi’s commentary in [“*Blue Cliff Record* Case 45: Chao Chou’s Seven-Pound Cloth Shirt, Talk 1”](1983-05-25-Blue-Cliff-Record-Case-45-Talk-1) at [30:00](1983-05-25-Blue-Cliff-Record-Case-45-Talk-1#3000) (and note the historical shift in the assignment of “sudden” and “gradual”): “Zen history says Sōtō Zen is ‘gradual enlightenment,’ Rinzai Zen is ‘sudden enlightenment.’
 It’s ridiculous! *[He laughs.]* If you talk about this, it’s ridiculous.
 If you’re really crazy about this discussion, you don’t understand Zen Buddhism, you don’t understand Buddha’s teaching, you don’t understand human life. *[He chuckles.]* History is history.
 Don’t worry about it.
 If you see someone who is interested in history, let him do that.
 But don’t be involved in it too much.”
 - For a deeper dive into the meaning of *mirror* in Zen, see Katagiri Roshi’s commentary in “*Shōbōgenzō Kokyo*: Form and Mirror” – not yet available, but coming soon-ish.

+> 大都不離當處兮、豈用修行之脚頭者乎。
+> It is never apart from this very place; what is the use of traveling around to practice?

+> 然而毫釐有差天地懸隔、違順纔起 紛然失心。
 > And yet, if there is a hairsbreadth deviation, it is like the gap between heaven and earth.
 If the least like or dislike arises, the mind is lost in confusion.

 - In Katagiri Roshi’s talks, discussions of the idea of *separation* or *discrimination* – and its opposite, which would be *samadhi*, “one-pointedness,” or “total acceptance,” etc. –  are probably too numerous to cite.
 A random example would be [“*Blue Cliff Record* Case 50: Yun Men’s Every Atom Samadhi”](1984-01-04-Blue-Cliff-Record-Case-50) (the talk I happen to be transcribing at the time of writing), which lines up very well with this discussion.